geoffrey-diederichs/404CTF_WriteUps/Jean_Pile/README.md

 [*] Closed connection to challenges.404ctf.fr port 31957
 ```

-We can now go on a libc database such as [this once](https://libc.rip/) to find the offsets we need :
+We can now use a libc database such as [this once](https://libc.rip/) to find the offsets we need :

 ```md
 puts	0x77980